Topological spaces associated to higher-rank graphs: Simplices and -spheres from -graphs

 The range of the degree map is contained in $\{n \in \N^k : n \le \mathbf{1}_k \}$ because $h(f) \le \mathbf{1}_k$ for all $f$.
 Each $f \in P^{\max}_k$ satisfies $h(f) = \mathbf{1}_k$, and so $d(0,f) = \mathbf{1}_k$.
 Then the factorisation property implies that the range of $d$ is all of $\{n \in \N^k : n \le \mathbf{1}_k \}$. \end{proof}

 \begin{ex} On the left side of the following picture, the $1$-skeleton of the $2$-simplex $\Sigma_2$ is shown, with vertices labelled as placing functions, where for example $\{2,01\}$ denotes the placing function $f_{\{2,01\}}$ defined by $f_{\{2,01\}}(2)=0$, $f_{\{2,01\}}(0)=1$ and $f_{\{2,01\}}(1)=1$.
 On the right hand side is one of the four faces of the one skeleton of the tetrahedron-shaped $3$-simplex $\Sigma_3$.
 In a $3$-graph it is customary to make the third colour in the $1$-skeleton green (or dotted).
-The coloured circles around certain vertices indicates an edge of the same colour from that vertex to the central vertex labelled $\{0123\}$.
+A coloured circle around a vertex indicates an edge of the same colour from that vertex to the central vertex (not shown) labelled $\{0123\}$.
 The circles vertices are labelled by placing functions with exactly first and second place specified with circle colour blue (solid) if there is a unique first place, red (dashed) if there are ties for first and second place, and green (dotted) if there is a unique third place.
 For example, there is a blue edge from $\{0,123\}$ to $\{0123\}$, a red edge from $\{20,13\}$ to $\{0123\}$, and a green edge from $\{012,3\}$ to $\{0123\}$.

 \end{ex} We will show that the topological realisation of $\Sigma_k$ can be identified with a $k$-simplex whose extreme points correspond to the $f \in \Sigma_k$ such that $\range(f) = \{0, 1\}$ for $k \ge 1$ (of course $\range(f)=\{0\}$ if $k=0$, and then $\Sigma_0 = \Sigma_0^0$ is a point, as is its topological realisation).
 We use the following notation throughout the construction.